thetardigrades/SolanaGameServer/config.json.comments.md

 # "storage": "arweave",
 Uploads to arweave via Metaplex Google Cloud function (works on devnet and mainnet)

+# Gatekeeper
+"While the unpredictable mint index provides some protection against bots, bots are still able to mint directly from the Candy Machine.
+If you want to make sure that only humans can mint from your project, you can enable the gatekeeper settings in your config.json with the following values:"
+"gatekeeper": {
+    "gatekeeperNetwork" : "ignREusXmGrscGNUesoU9mxfds9AiYTezUKex2PsZV6",
+    "expireOnUse" : true
+}

+CAUTION
+The number of items setting can only be updated after you create your CMv2 if you are using hiddenSettings.
+When hiddenSettings are not used, the number value is used to allocate the space required by the CMv2 account and therefore cannot be modified.

+In case you require to change the number of items after creating a CMv2 without hiddenSettings, you can withdraw rent of your current CMv2 and then create a new one.

 # Unused
 "ipfsInfuraProjectId": null,
 "ipfsInfuraSecret": null,